apideck-libraries/portman/examples/testsuite-contract-tests/readme.md

 ]
 ```

-Generates a check to validate if the response body is a JSON object, based on the content-type defined in the OpenApi response..
+Generates a check to validate if the response body is a JSON object, based on the content-type defined in the OpenAPI response..

 ```js
 // Response should have JSON Body